Show All Answers

 It is possible to borrow many kinds of materials.
 Books, videos, DVDs, CDs, microfilm, musical scores, newspaper and journal articles are examples of the kinds of materials we can borrow for you.
 We typically will not receive items if there are fewer than 10 lenders.
 We are currently unable to borrow video games or current year items but we encourage you to make a purchase suggestion and we can consider the item for our collection.
 Please check the number of owning U.S. libraries.
 Please note: your library card must be in good standing in order for this request to be processed.

-Starting this year you don’t have to sign up or register!
+There is no need to sign up or register!
 You can print off the log from our website, pick up one from the library, or create your own and immediately start tracking your reading, listening, and learning.
 Just remember to bring your log back to the library when you’re done so that you can pick up your free book.

 People of all ages- from newborn babies to adults- can do Summer Reading.
 Kids from birth to those entering grade 5 can participate in the Kids Summer Reading program.
 Teens entering grades 6-12 and just graduated from high school can participate in the Teen Summer Reading program, and adults can participate in the Adult Summer Reading program.